ObjectBoxPC/infinitable/README.md

 ## License

 Infinitable is available under the 2-clause BSD license.
-Refer to `LICENSE.txt` for details.
+The header file includes the license text so simply preserving the text there will suffice for source distributions.
+For binary (non-source) distributions, a separate license text is provided in `LICENSE.txt` for convenience (although either text may be used).